 The Centers for Disease Control announced that the 2012-2013 seasonal influenza vaccine will protect against 3 different flu strains: H1N1 (swine flu), H3N2, and Influenza B. In July of this year, the Journal of the American Medical Association (JAMA) released a new study that showed a “small but significant risk” of getting Guillain-Barre Syndrome from the H1N1 vaccine.

 The attorneys at Maglio Christopher and Toale are thankful that immunizations keep Americans healthy and safe each year.
 However, our vaccine law practice represents the very small number of people in the United States who do experience a severe medical reaction to the influenza shot, or any other type of vaccination.
 Our role is to help those patients file a claim with the National Vaccine Injury Compensation Program.

-For more information on how we can help your family, contact Maglio Christopher & Toale, P.A. at 888-952-5242 or fill out our Vaccine Case Review form on the right side of this page.
+For more information on how we can help your family, contact Maglio Christopher & Toale, P.A. at 888-952-5242 or fill out our Vaccine Case Review form below.